Bachmann1234/displayforecastio/README.rst

     Currently: rain - Drizzle on Saturday and Tuesday, with temperatures peaking at 59°F on Friday.

 Setting up a development environment.
-I assume python 3.5.0 is installed
+I assume python 3.5.0 is installed.
+Though python 2.7.10 should work as well.

 .. code:: bash